Hydroponic Garden Hacks: How to Grow Your Vegetables Like Zooey Deschanel

 If You Want to Increase Yield

-The number one thing to have, according to Thorlaksson is enough sun.
+The number one thing to have to increase yield on your hydroponic garden, according to Thorlaksson is enough sun.
 (Or, if you’re inside, grow lights.)
 He also says it’s important to grow plants when they are in season.
 You can cut lower leaves and leave the plant intact when it comes to things like butter lettuce and romaine to get repeat harvests.

 If You Don’t Remember Why You Got Into This